 - 150g Bar of Chocolate

-- Place the biscuit crumbs in a mixing bowl, add the melted butter, icing sugar and peanut butter.
-Mix well with a wooden spoon.
+- Place the biscuit crumbs in a mixing bowl, add the melted butter, icing sugar and peanut butter an mix well with a wooden spoon.

-- Place mixture in the fridge for at least half an hour.
+- Place the mixture in the fridge for at least half an hour.

 - Melt the chocolate in a bowl over a pan of bowling water (best not to let the kids do this bit!).

-- Take the peanut butter mixture out of the fridge, and make into balls.
-This is great for the kids to do as they love getting their hands dirty!
-Drop them into to the chocolate individually and use a spoon to coat with chocolate.
+- Allow the chocolate to cool slightly.
+Drop your peanut butter balls into the chocolate individually and use a spoon to coat with chocolate.
 Then place on a baking sheet lined with greaseproof paper.
 It is sometimes easier to melt more chocolate than you need, as it can get tricky with the last few when there isn’t much left in the bowl.

 - Refrigerate for at least an hour or until the chocolate is nice and hard.
 Then simply enjoy!